-The HAMMONIA model (Schmidt et al., 2006) is based on the ECHAM5 general circulation model (Röckner et al.,2006), but extends the domain vertically to $2x10^{-7}$ hPa, and is coupled to the MOZART3 chemistry scheme (Kinnison et al., 2007).
+The HAMMONIA model (Schmidt et al., 2006) is based on the ECHAM5 general circulation model (Röckner et al., 2006), but extends the domain vertically to $2x10^{-7}$ hPa, and is coupled to the MOZART3 chemistry scheme (Kinnison et al., 2007).
 The simulation analyzed here was run at a spectral resolution of T31 with 119 vertical layers.
 The relatively high vertical resolution of less than 1 km in the stratosphere allows an internal generation of the QBO.
-Here we analyze the simulation (with fixed boundary conditions) that was called "Hhimax" in Offermann et al. (2015), but instead of only 11 we use 34 simulated years.
+Here we analyze the simulation (with fixed boundary conditions, including aerosol, ozone climatology) that was called "Hhi-max" in Offermann et al. (2015), but instead of only 11 we use 34 simulated years.
 Further details of the simulation are given by Schmidt et al. (2010).

-Fig.1 Vertical structures of self-sustained oscillation periods near 17.3 \pm 0.8 yr from HAMMONIA temperatures.
+Fig. 1 Vertical structures of self-excited oscillation periods near 17.3 $\pm$ 0.8 yr from HAMMONIA temperatures.